 When I look up at night, I think about how the light from those stars took thousands if not millions of years to reach our eyes.
 We are literally looking into the past each time we look up at those stars.
 How cool is that?
 And just think, all the matter in our bodies, in our planet, in the things we own - all that came from the stars.
 I could nerd out on this all day really.

-Or I might be out on the town exploring new areas.
+Or I might be outside exploring new places.